x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 #### Requirements for SMTP AUTH client submission

 - **Authentication**: You must be able to configure a username and password to send email on the device.
-Note that you cannot use [Microsoft Security Defaults](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication (MFA), which disable basic authentication and are designed to protect your users from compromise.
+You cannot use [Microsoft Security Defaults](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication (MFA), which disable basic authentication and are designed to protect your users from compromise.
 If your environment uses Microsoft Security Defaults or MFA, we recommend using Option 2 or 3 below.

 - **Mailbox**: You must have a licensed Microsoft 365 or Office 365 mailbox to send email from.